rm-21/crypto-trading/README.md

 ### Step 4
 The output trades log gets saved along with the prices in a separate local folder of your choice using the `save_price_trade` function.
 In addition, any profitable opportunity when identified gets printed out to the console.

+## Current Potential
+1. You can add any exchange of your choice under `modules\data\platform`.
+Refer to any of the existing exchange codes for the class schema.
+If consistent, then you can run the arbitrage with the exchange of your choice, by modifying the `currency_dict`.
+2. You can trade any pair in the current exchanges by simply modifying the currencies in `currency_dict`.
+Errors will be raised if currencies don't exist or are not tradeable.
+3. The code is scalable as a scanner for arbitrage.
+Runs have revealed that when an opportunity arises, it stays from 30 seconds to a few minutes before being filled.

+## Way Forward
+1. Add support for exchanges that use the opposite currency format.
+2. Reduce latency by using websockets.
+Currently, not added because, Independent Reserve websockets feed individual changes in the orderbook and would require orderbook construction at specified intervals.
+The task was beyond the current project scope.
+3. Fetch round-off figures from the exchanges, to avoid order rejection issues in live mode (TBD).
+4. Verify market depth for appropriate position sizing and avoiding extremely illiquid markets.